vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     In order to confirm that the IM column store was used, we need to examine the session level statistics.
 Notice that in the INMEMORY run several IM statistics show up (for this lab we have only displayed some key statistics – there are lots more!).
 The only one we are really interested in now is the "IM scan CUs columns accessed" which highlights IM optimization to further improve performance.

+## Step 2: In-Memory Indexing Storage Indexing
+  In the *Introduction and Overview*, we saw how min-max and dictionary based pruning could work as Index.
+We will now query the table and filter based on a where condition.

-4. Let's look for a specific order in the LINEORDER table based on the order key.
+5. Let's look for a specific order in the LINEORDER table based on the order key.
 Typically, a full table scan is not an efficient execution plan when looking for a specific entry in a table.

     ````
     <copy>